coreeng/core-platform-docs/content/capabilities/_index.md

 * [Path to Production](/p2p/) for reference on each stage of the path to production
 * [New application](/app/new-app/) for **automatic** repo, pipeline and app templating
 * [Repo structure](/app/repo-structure/) for how to layout your repo

-### Full Application Environments

-* Self-service request for a full set of environments for a new service
-* Get additional environments for an existing service e.g. to do additional testing

-See:
-* [Tenancy](/app/tenancy/) for how to onboard onto the platform and get environments

 ### OCI Registries as a service